ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Add module directory to ANSIBLE_LIBRARY
 ---------------------------------------

-Normally, ``module_path`` in YAML config, or ``--module-path`` on CLI would be valid parameters, which would function as an alternative to setting the ANSIBLE_LIBRARY environment variable, unfortunately, the option seems to be broken in the **2.9.5** Ansible release.
+Typically, ``module_path`` in the YAML configuration, or ``--module-path`` on the CLI would be a valid parameter which would function as an alternative to setting the ANSIBLE_LIBRARY environment variable.
+However, this option is not functional in the **2.9.5** Ansible release.

-To add the module directory to **ANSIBLE_LIBRARY**, if the modules are in:
+If the modules are in:

 .. code-block:: sh